zongruxie4/Neo-Backup/ISSUES.md

 * Apps which use android's keystore to identify users e.g. Signal, Element.

-* Some Termux plugins which have cyclic smylinks
+* Some Termux plugins which have cyclic symlinks

 * Some system apps and all system-less apps (Magisk Modules) aren't meant to be backed up/restored so just be careful not breaking the system while playing with those